Mathematics

 Independent study in mathematics for topics at the junior level.
 Topics and objectives chosen by agreement between student and instructor.

 Math 4000 is the Capstone course in Mathematics, covering an advanced topic in Mathematics determined by the instructor.
-Topics may include, but are not limited to, algebraic geometry, functional analysis, functions of several complex variables, and aspects of the study of numerical analysis, partial differential equations ,cominatorics, probability, number theory, or topology.
+Topics may include, but are not limited to, algebraic geometry, functional analysis, functions of several complex variables, numerical analysis, partial or ordinary differential equations, combinatorics, probability, number theory, or topology.
 Students are expected to complete a research project in the area of the particular topic.
-(F, W)
+A minimum grade of C- is required in the prerequisite.
+(W).

 Restriction(s):